-Applications for the 2020 MacRobert Award are now open.
+Applications for the 2020 MacRobert Award have now closed.

 How to apply